Jean Craighead George: Biography

 The inspiration for Julie of the Wolves evolved from two specific events during a summer she spent studying wolves and tundra at the Arctic Research Laboratory of Barrow, Alaska.
 She explained, "One was a small girl walking the vast and lonesome tundra outside of Barrow; the other was a magnificent alpha male wolf, leader of a pack in Denali National Park.
 They haunted me for a year or more as did the words of one of the scientists at the lab: 'If there ever was any doubt in my mind that a man could live with the wolves, it is gone now.
 The wolves are truly gentlemen, highly social and affectionate.'"
 George won the annual Newbery Medal from the American Library Association for Julie, recognizing the year's "most distinguished contribution to American literature for children".
 She also won the Deutscher Jugendliteraturpreis in 1975 for its German-language edition Julie von den Wölfen, one of only two such double wins (with Scott O'Dell and Island of the Blue Dolphins).

 George was a mother of three and a grandmother.
 The 2009 Dutton Children's Books Pocket Guide to the Outdoors is credited to "Jean Craighead George; with Twig C. George, John C. George, and T. Luke George".
 Daughter Twig C. George had previously written a few children's books about animals.
 Over the years, George kept one hundred and seventy-three pets, not including dogs and cats, in her home in Chappaqua, New York.
 "Most of these wild animals depart in autumn when the sun changes their behaviour and they feel the urge to migrate or go off alone.
 While they are with us, however, they become characters in my books, articles, and stories."

-Jean died on May 15, 2012, at the age of 92 from complications of congestive heart failure, according to Twig George, at the Westchester Medical Center in Valhalla.
+George died on May 15, 2012, at the age of 92 from complications of congestive heart failure, according to Twig George, at the Westchester Medical Center in Valhalla.